 To me, it is easily the best cupcake frosting.

-Above is how your butter should look like after beating it for five minutes.
+Above is how your butter should look like after beating it for five minutes with electric mixer.
+Below is how it looks like after combining the pudding and butter together.

 Chocolate Buttercream Frosting without Powdered Sugar (Ermine Icing)